ADD CONDITION

 Renal Impairment

-Always consult your healthcare provider for personalized advice and to ensure that your treatment is safe and effective, especially if you have any concerns about your kidney health.
+Always consult your healthcare provider for personalized advice and to ensure that any medication you take is safe and appropriate for your health situation.
+They can help determine the best course of action based on your kidney function and overall health.

 Hepatic Impairment